 Address: 21634 and 21640 Marine View Drive South

 Don’t miss a chance to have a close encounter with this image that captures the story of UFOs spotted just off the shores of Des Moines in 1947.
 You’ll be witness to this alleged event involving two men in a boat, a mysterious substance, government cover-ups and a dog!

 Address: 605 South 223rd Street

-Walk or bike the Des Moines Creek trail
+Walk or bike the Des Moines Creek Trail

 Explore a cool forested paved path by foot or on wheels.
 Starting from a small parking lot at the north entrance, the 2-mile trail follows the creek as it meanders its way down to the beach.
-Once there, enjoy playtime along the water, check out the marina — where on Saturdays there’s a farmers market June through September — or stroll the half mile into downtown Des Moines before heading back.
+Once there, enjoy playtime along the water, check out the marina — where on Saturdays there’s a farmers market from June through September — or stroll the half mile into downtown Des Moines before heading back.

 Good to know: The trail is four miles round trip with 250 feet of elevation gain/loss.